MaxwellMaciel/CTI-P4-POO-20242-LISTA01/README.md

 The activities in this list aim to:

 - Reinforce object-oriented programming skills.
-- Enable students to apply OOP concepts effectively.
+- Enable students to apply POO concepts effectively.
 - Prepare students for tackling more complex programming challenges.

 By completing these exercises, students will be well-equipped to handle software development tasks that require a strong grasp of OOP.